unbit/uwsgi-docs/Chunked.rst

 Calling chunked api functions after having consumed even a single byte of the request body is wrong (this includes post buffering)

+Chunked api function can be called independently by the presence of "Transfer-Encoding: chunked" header